chrisgomelan/Final-Project/README.md

 We highly value your feedback and would appreciate it if you could take a moment to rate your experience with us.
 Kindly visit the following link to share your thoughts: https://forms.gle/jb4dj1mPS7Y4LfHQ6

 ## Special Thanks
-This final project, titled "Syntax Identification Game," is intended for submission to our esteemed Computer Programming professor, Professor Gecilie Almirañez.
+This final project, titled "Syntax Identification Game," is intended for submission to our esteemed Computer Programming Professor, Professor Gecilie Almirañez.
 The game is designed to test and enhance our C++ syntax skills through interactive challenges and exercises.

 ## Download